Taxi (Bryan Ferry album)

 Taxi is the eighth solo studio album by the English singer Bryan Ferry, released in March 1993 by Virgin Records, over five years after the late 1987 release of his previous album Bête Noire.
 It was first released in Japan on 10 March, before being released in the UK on 22 March and then in the US in April.
 This was Ferry's third solo album since the second demise of Roxy Music in 1983, ten years earlier.
-The album was a commercial and critical success, peaking at No. 2 in the UK, it was certified Gold by the BPI.
+The album was a commercial and critical success in the UK and parts of Europe, peaking at No. 2 in the UK.
+It was certified Gold by the BPI.

 The first single, "I Put a Spell on You" was the album's only top 20 hit in the U.K., peaking at No. 18.
 The second single, "Will You Love Me Tomorrow" narrowly missed the U.K. top 20, peaking at No. 23.
 The third and final single, "Girl of My Best Friend" peaked at 57.